White piggy bank on a blue background

 Ultimately, you have to ensure that if you go down this path you’re giving your audience enough added value every month to make sure their investment is worth it.

-This is usually only possible when you’ve built up a loyal fan base of people who love your show and would rather pay a small amount per month to keep it alive than live without it.
+This is usually only possible when you’ve built up a loyal fan base of people who love your show and would be happy to part with some of their hard earned cash to support it.

-Examples might include free show merchandise, access to behind-the-scenes videos and recordings, first access to live show tickets, or an ad-free version of the podcast to listen to each week.
+Examples of bonus content can include free show merchandise, access to behind-the-scenes videos and recordings, first access to live show tickets, or an ad-free version of the podcast to listen to each week.

 The possibilities are endless, so get creative.